devilritik8084-sudo/python-projects/README.md

 ---

+## 🌟 Support

-⭐ If you found this project useful, please consider giving it a star on GitHub.
+If you found this project useful, please consider giving it a ⭐ on GitHub.

+Thank you for visiting this repository!

 Happy Coding! 🚀

 # 🩺 AI Disease Prediction System